German Christians movement: Formation

-The Deutsche Christen were organized as a Kirchenpartei (church party, i.e. a nominating group) in 1931 to help win elections of presbyteries and synods (i.e. legislating church assemblies) in the Evangelical Church of the old-Prussian Union, the largest of the independent Landeskirchen.
+The German Christians were organised as a Kirchenpartei (church party; i.e., a nominating group) in 1931 to help win elections of presbyteries and synods (i.e., legislating church assemblies) in the Evangelical Church of the old-Prussian Union, the largest of the independent Landeskirchen.
 They were led by Ludwig Müller, a rather incompetent "old fighter" who had no particular leadership skills or qualifications, except having been a longtime faithful Nazi.
 He was advised by Emanuel Hirsch.
-In 1931 the book Salvation from chaotic madness by Guida Diehl, the first speaker of the National Socialist Women's League, got an admiring review by the National Socialist Monthly—she was praised for fighting against the "ridicule of Christ" and "showing the way for German Christians".
+In 1931, the book Salvation from chaotic madness by Guida Diehl, the first speaker of the National Socialist Women's League, got an admiring review by the Nationalsozialistische Monatshefte—she was praised for fighting against the "ridicule of Christ" and "showing the way for German Christians".
 The Berlin section was founded by Wilhelm Kube in 1932.
 The group achieved no particular notoriety before the Nazi assumption of political power in January 1933.
-In the Prussian church elections of November 1932, Deutsche Christen won one-third of the vote.
+In the Prussian church elections of November 1932, German Christians won one-third of the vote.

 Hitler was appointed Chancellor on 30 January 1933 and the process of Gleichschaltung was in its full sway in the first few months of the regime.
-In late April 1933 the leadership of the 1922-founded German Evangelical Church Confederation, in the spirit of the new regime, agreed to write a new constitution for a brand new, unitary "national" church, which would be called the German Evangelical Church (Deutsche Evangelische Kirche or DEK).
+In late April 1933, the leadership of the 1922-founded German Evangelical Church Confederation, in the spirit of the new regime, agreed to write a new constitution for a brand new, unitary, "national" church, which would be called the German Evangelical Church (Deutsche Evangelische Kirche, or DEK).
 The new and unified national DEK would completely replace and supersede the old federated church with its representative league.

-This church reorganization had been a goal of the Deutsche Christen for some time, as such a centralization would enhance the coordination of Church and State, as a part of the overall Nazi process of Gleichschaltung.
-The Deutsche Christen agitated for Müller to be elected as the new Church's bishop (Reichsbischof).
+This church reorganisation had been a goal of the German Christians for some time, as such a centralisation would enhance the coordination of Church and State, as a part of the overall Nazi process of Gleichschaltung.
+The German Christians agitated for Müller to be elected as the new Church's bishop (Reichsbischof).

 Bishopric

-Müller had poor political skills, little political support within the Church and no real qualifications for the job, other than his commitment to Nazism and a desire to exercise power.
+Müller had poor political skills, little political support within the Church, and no real qualifications for the job, other than his commitment to Nazism and a desire to exercise power.
 When the federation council met in May 1933 to approve the new constitution, it elected Friedrich von Bodelschwingh as Reichsbischof of the new Protestant Reich Church by a wide margin, largely on the advice and support of the church leadership.

 Hitler was infuriated with the rejection of his candidate, and things began to change.
-By June 1933 the Deutsche Christen had gained leadership of some Landeskirchen within the DEK and were, of course, supported by Nazi propaganda in their efforts to reverse the humiliating loss to Bodelschwingh.
+By June 1933, the German Christians had gained leadership of some Landeskirchen within the DEK and were, of course, supported by Nazi propaganda in their efforts to reverse the humiliating loss to Bodelschwingh.
 After a series of Nazi-directed political maneuvers, Bodelschwingh resigned and Müller was appointed as the new Reichsbischof in July 1933.